Compare · 5 min read

 What PlanSnapper does

-PlanSnapper is a browser-based measurement tool that works from any to-scale floor plan you already have — whether from CubiCasa, Matterport, iGUIDE, an architect drawing, or an appraisal sketch.
-You trace the perimeter, set one known wall length as the scale reference, and get ANSI Z765-compliant GLA in under 60 seconds.
+PlanSnapper is a browser-based measurement tool that works from any to-scale floor plan you already have: whether from CubiCasa, Matterport, iGUIDE, an architect drawing, or an appraisal sketch.
+You trace the perimeter, set one known wall length as the scale reference, and get ANSI Z765-compliant GLA in minutes.

 - ANSI Z765-2021 methodology for above-grade GLA